Daniel-Xing/impact-effects/doc/proposal.md

 #### Targets Class

-Targets contains main functions and user interfaces.The parameters of the constructor are related parameters of the target planet transmitted by the user.Targets contains a series of important functional interfaces, such as Find_cr ().The user calls the interface and the instance of the Impactor/Impactor_Population.
-The interface is determined to pass the parameter type and perform different logic.If the passing parameter is impactor_population, then a MAP type is returned.The MAP key is the specific impactor, and the corresponding key value is the calculation result.The core calculation logic of the interface depends on Function Module.
+Targets contains main functions and user interfaces.
+The parameters of the constructor are related parameters of the target planet transmitted by the user.
+Targets contains a series of important functional interfaces, such as Find_crater().
+The user calls the interface and pass the instance of the Impactor/Impactor_Population as parameters.
+The interface is determined to pass the parameter type and perform different logic.
+If the passing parameter is impactor_population, then a MAP type is returned.
+The MAP key is the specific impactor, and the corresponding key value is the calculation result.The core calculation logic of the interface depends on Function Module.

 ```python
 class Target(Object):